alexpeaceca/MatchMaker/README.md

 ## Features: ##

-* ASP.NET Core WebAPI and Angular app using the DotNet CLI and the Angular CLI
+* ASP.NET Core WebAPI and Angular App using the DotNet CLI and the Angular CLI

 * Client side login and register function for the Angular application